hgnzheng/cse15l-lab-reports-wi23/index.md

 * `cat /home/linux/ieng6/cse15lwi23/public/hello.txt`
 * ...

 I noticed that the command `cd`, which could mean change directory, is very useful in the sense that it helps user to navigate from one directory to another one.
 The command `cd ~` enables me to go back to the home directory -- another useful one here. `cp` is used for copying files, which people do often times.
-Above, I loved how the command `ls` provides information about what is my current directory, so I known the next steps to navigate to my target directory.
+Above all, I loved how the command `ls` provides information about what is my current directory, so I known the next steps to navigate to my target directory.

 By testing these commands, you should see something like the screenshot below:
 ![screenshot](commands.png)